Vyral/brett-jennings-recruiting/_drafts/2021-07-15-amandas-road-to-1million-from-13-sales-to-50-sales-in-1-yr.md

 ---
 layout: post
-title: 'Amanda''s Road to $1Million+: From 13 sales to 50 sales in 1 Yr'
+title: 'Expert on Fire: Amanda''s Road to $1Million+: From 13 sales to 50 sales in 1 Yr'
 date: 2021-07-15 17:46:49
 tags:
   - Reviews and Referrals